alantgeo/vicmap2osm/README.md

 Values `UNNAMED` and `NOT NAMED` appear as street name and locality names.
 These values are treated as null/empty values rather than proper names.

-### name
+### Building Name
 Source data contains a field for building / property name.
 This appears to be a mixed bag sometimes it might fit better as `addr:housename` other times simply `name`.
-Further it's not too clear the distinction between these tags and how house names, property names, building names or the name of the venue at the site should be tagged.
+Further it's not too clear the distinction between these tags and how house names, property names, building names or the name of the venue at the site should be tagged or even which type of name it should be.

-It's common for the source data to use what we'd consider a description like "Shop", "Public Toilets" or "Reserve".
+It's common for the source data to use what we'd consider a description like "Shop", "Public Toilets" or "Reserve" instead of a proper name.

+There are about 40,000 of these names.

-For these reasons this building / property name is not included, however it could be a useful point of reference for mappers considering manually adding this data at a later stage.
+So while there is value including property names, building names, farm names as part of the address, since we can't do this reliably, the building / property name is not included in this import, however it could be a useful point of reference for mappers considering manually adding this data at a later stage.

+`bin/vicmap2osm.js` outputs `dist/vicmap-building.geojson` which contains all the building name features.

 ### Complex Name
 Source data sometimes includes a complex name, for example _CHADSTONE SHOPPING CENTRE_ or _MELBOURNE UNIVERSITY_.
 These attributes are not used as these names should appear on the actual feature like `shop=mall` or `amenity=university`.